Welcome to Pay Matters, our monthly roundup of all the payroll and compliance news that you must know.

 Michigan Paid Medical leave act applies only to employers with 50 or more employees and requires accrual of paid sick leave of 1 hour for every 35 hours worked, up to 40 hours annually.
 Employers may limit the accrual to 1 hour per week, and employees can carry over up to 40 hours of accrued leave to the following year.
 Leave can be used to care for the employee’s own health or that of a family member.
 For more details on leave eligibility and use click here.

-On April 12, New York Governor Andrew Cuomo signed a budget bill which included an amendment to New York’s voting leave law.
+On April 12, New York Governor Andrew Cuomo signed a budget bill that included an amendment to New York’s voting leave law.
 In the past, employees could request up to 2 hours of paid time off to vote if they did not have 4 consecutive hours between the time of the polls opening and the start of their workday or the end of their workday and when the polls close.
 Under the new law, all registered voters can request up to 3 hours of paid time off to vote regardless of their work schedule.
 Employers can determine when during the workday the time off can be taken.

 Employees must be registered to vote to be eligible for this paid time off and must provide at least 2 days’ notice to their employers.
 Employers must post a notice of employees’ voting leave rights from at least 10 days before a public election until the polls close.